The Museum of the Shenandoah Valley is currently only booking events for June 2021 and beyond.

 Facilities and Capacity

 The grounds at the Museum of the Shenandoah Valley pre-date the founding of the state, stretching back to the early 18th-century.
 Over the years, the gardens and properties have been respectfully restored.
 There are several breathtaking and distinct spaces for weddings of varying sizes.
 Larger gatherings can take place in the museum itself, which accommodates celebrations of 250 loved ones amongst a vast collection of art.
-The institute’s staff is happy to work with couples to extend this capacity if needed.
 For those seeking an opulent union tailored to an intimate guest list, the Glen Burnie House is an ideal setting.
 A stunning piece of late 18th-century architecture, the property’s interior retains its historic charm with original fixtures and period-appropriate furnishings throughout.
 The exterior grounds feature a choice of impeccably kept locations.
 Couples can celebrate their vows under the Pink Pavilion of the courtyard, or embrace upon the Asian Garden’s bridge.
 There is a private get-ready suite for the use of the wedding party.